 Raised in Sweden, Aalegra brings little if any Swedish attributes to her music, at least not on her wonderful EP Don’t Explain.
 If you don’t count her vaguely exotic supermodel looks as a musical attribute, she could pass for any other American pop star.
 Like many Europeans, they seem to have a finer appreciation for classic soul from the heyday of labels like Atlantic, Chess and Warner Brother Records.
 Aslegra’s way of connecting to that past was of course to go to L.A. and make a record.

 Most of these classic influences seem lost on mainstream R&B artists, or what passes for it today.
-With Snoh Aalegra, it’s pretty clear that she gets her inspiration as much from the past as from more contemporary artists like Amy Winehouse, Lauren Hill and Morcheeba.
+With Snoh Aalegra, it’s pretty clear that she gets her inspiration as much from the past as from more contemporary soulful artists like Amy Winehouse and Lauren Hill not to mention Euro stylists like Morcheeba.

 Don’t Explain takes on much of that ambiance with just enough contemporary street cred to sound new and modern.
 As a production of No I.D. and it’s team of associated acts, Don’t Explain tends to showcase various hip-hop and R&B styles while managing to sound like a coherent piece of slick pop.